-- Assess the health status of students; - Strategically plan to prevent student health issues at all levels of the socioecological model; - Collaborate with students and colleagues across the University to improve the health of the campus community; and - Develop, implement, and evaluate theory- and evidence-informed health promotion initiatives.
+- Assess the health status of students; - Strategically plan to prevent student health issues at all levels of the socioecological model: - Collaborate with students and colleagues across the University to improve the health of the campus community; and - Develop, implement, and evaluate theory- and evidence-informed health promotion initiatives.

 Among the specific initiatives offered by Alice!
-Health Promotion are Go Ask Alice (goaskalice.columbia.edu), a health Q&A internet resource; StressBusters (columbiastressbusters.org); BASICS (health.columbia.edu/basics); Asleep! (sleep.health. columbia.edu), along with resources, skill-building opportunities, programs, services, and interactive workshops and trainings addressing a wide variety of health needs.
-To learn more, please visit the website at http://health.columbia.edu/alice.
+Health Promotion are Go Ask Alice (goaskalice.columbia.edu), a health Q&A internet resource; StressBusters (columbiastressbusters.org); BASICS (health.columbia.edu/basics); along with resources, skill-building opportunities, programs, services, and trainings addressing a wide variety of health needs.
+To learn more, please visit the website at health.columbia.edu/alice